 The 20% silt is ideal for retaining sufficient available water and freely giving it up to plant roots as needed.
 Much of the water taken up by plant roots comes directly from silt-size particles.

 The 20 % clay is ideal for holding water and mineral nutrients in reserve.
-We see that the 60–20–20 combination of inorganic particles is the near-perfect balance to help provide optimum water and mineral nutrient needs of Roses.
+The 60–20–20 combination of inorganic particles is the near-perfect balance to help provide optimum water and mineral nutrient needs of Roses.

 Although the proportion of organic matter in good garden soil is much smaller than the proportion of inorganic material, 5% vs. 45%, it nevertheless plays vital roles in nutrient cycling and in building and maintaining good soil structure.